Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 How to Begin

-Step 4: Find Qualified Specialized Tutor Match problem to tutor specialization.
+Step 4: Find a qualified specialized tutor.
+Match the problem to the tutor’s specialization.
 Verify credentials.
-Take trial session.
+Take a trial session.

-Step 6: Monitor Progress Regular check-ins.
+Step 6: Monitor progress.
+Regular check‑ins.
 Measurable improvements.
-Adjust plan when needed.
+Adjust the plan when needed.

 Conclusion: Targeted Intervention Changes Trajectories